gilch/hissp/README.md

 Python can certainly do metaprogramming.
 But it's more difficult than necessary.
-Python AST manipulation is a very powerful technique, but it's not for the faint of heart.
+Python AST manipulation is certainly a powerful technique, but not for the faint of heart.
-AST is not simple, because Python isn't.
+Python AST is not simple, because Python isn't.
 Even `eval()` sees use in the standard library.
 It's easy enough to understand, but may be even harder to get right.

 Hissp makes metaprogramming much easier.
-Hissp code is made of specially formatted tuples: a simplified kind of AST that is easier to manipulate.
+Hissp code is made of specially formatted tuples: a simplified kind of AST that is easier to manipulate, but still more reliable than text manipulation.
 Hissp code is just another kind of data.

 #### Simplicity